 One of the most important uses of the total station is a distance measurement.

 It can be used for the measurement of distance by employing a modulated carrier infrared signal.
 This signal can calculate the distance after it is bounced back or reflected by the object under consideration.

 Such infrared carrier signal is generated by the total station employing a solid-state emitter and the interpretation of the reflected signal is carried out by using the computing chip inbuilt in the total station itself.

 b.
 Angle Measurement:

 Another important use of the total station is the measurement of angles between the points.

 Such angular determinations are accomplished using the electrical and optical scanning system of the telescope.
-This system is provided with rotating glass that comprises of the bar codes.
+This system is provided with rotating glass that comprises the bar codes.
 Such glass makes it easier to read the angles.

 In the case of digital total stations, the readings are directly recorded and stored in the main memory of the total station.
 The data stored can also be transferred to a computer.